16-19 Tuition Fund

 How the School will use the 16 to 19 one-off, time-limited grant

-The Tuition fund is for the 2020-2021 academic year only.
 This funding will be used to provide bespoke support through small group tuition for students aged 16 to 19 who have not yet achieved grade 5 or above in GCSE English or maths.
 Although support is targeted based on prior attainment in English or maths, the funding will not be limited to these subjects, but will also support vocational learning where assessment may have been deferred because of lockdown.
 Students with Special Educational Needs and Disabilities (SEND) who require additional tuition to help them catch up with their studies will also be supported.

 Tuition and additional support may be provided using a blend of on site and remote delivery.